-We’ve noticed that as we try to innovate and bring new products to market, technical performance questions seem to be heavily focussed on combustibility.
-Previously it was weathertightness, fatigue and thermal movement related questions and we’re concerned that the importance of these issues should not be overlooked as statistically cladding systems are exposed to the elements, rather than fire, 99.9% of the time.
+We’ve noticed that as we try to innovate and bring new products to market, technical performance questions seem to be heavily focused on combustibility.
+Previously it was weather tightness, fatigue and thermal movement-related questions and we’re concerned that the importance of these issues should not be overlooked as statistically cladding systems are exposed to the elements, rather than fire, 99.9% of the time.

 Requests for third-party evidence to prove the performance of materials have increased and companies like ours, who have invested historically in people and testing, to enable the provision of clear and robust technical support, are being rewarded with specifications as there are no long waiting periods for busy test houses to become available for testing retrospectively.